preetparmar/Telegram-Bot/README.md

 - Get real time location for MBTA Boston.
 - Store interaction and user data into database -->

+## Some additional detials:
+- You can get a list of all the commands if you type `/`

 If you have any suggestions or just want to chat, feel free to reach me preetparmar@outlook.com